 The subject interview aims to test your ability to reason logically and your mathematical ability and scientific understanding in an engineering context.
 We realise that it is a challenge to have to ‘think through’ problems under pressure so we do our best to make you feel as much at ease as possible – and provide hints if you run into difficulties, much as we would for students in supervisions.

-Applicants invited for interview are also required to sit an at-interview written assessment.
+Applicants invited for interview are also required to sit a mathematics based written assessment.

 The Wolfson Engineer:

-Director of Studies: Dr Steve Hoath & Dr Rasha Rezk (Part I), Dr Antonio Lombardo (Part II)
+Director of Studies: Dr Rasha Rezk (Part IA, IB & IIA), Dr Antonio Lombardo (Part IIB), Dr Frank Tietze(MET)

 photo: Wolfson Engineers enjoying a BBQ in the Sundial Garden